Gioco di Dungeon con IA

 Modulo 3: Implementazione dell’API per la storia

-che, dati un Game
+che, dato un Game

 e una lista di Action